 Clinical education experiences for undergraduate students have always been an important aspect of the Athletic Training major at Ithaca College.
 These experiences help assure that students are able to practice and apply skills and proficiencies taught in the classroom.
-Clinical experiences begin with on-campus assignments during each student’s sophomore year.
-There are six (6) .5-1 credit Clinical Experience in Athletic Training courses required as well as two, 4-credit internship courses (AT Majors, click here for OEL Petition Form).
+Clinical experiences begin with on-campus assignments during the sophomore year.
+There are six (6) .5-1 credit Clinical Experience in Athletic Training courses required as well as 8, 1-credit Internship in Athletic Training courses (AT Majors, click here for OEL Petition Form).
 Locally based clinical rotations for each athletic training student occur at Ithaca College, Cornell University, Ithaca High School, Cornell/Gannett Physical Therapy, Cayuga Medical Center, local orthopedic physician offices, the IC Hammond Health Center, and a nearby hospital-based medical center where numerous ATCs are contracted to provide care for high school athletes.
 Obviously, the majority of clinical education occurs here, on campus working directly with the highly competitive and accomplished Bombers Athletics Program, winners of 15 Division III National Championships and numerous individual National Champions.
-Although summer or off semester internships are NOT required in our program, some of our past students have gained clinical experiences during the summer with professional sports teams, Olympic Training Centers, universities and colleges, various sports camps, sports medicine clinics, and other facilities where physically active patients are treated.
+Although summer or off semester internships are NOT required in our program, some of our past students have gained clinical experiences during the summer with various professional sports teams, Olympic Training Centers, universities and colleges, various sports camps, sports medicine clinics, and other facilities where physically active patients are treated.

 All Clinical Preceptors that supervise our students are licensed health care professionals and are aware of the clinical experience level of each athletic training student, and the overall structure, mission and philosophy of our education plan.
 Through their participation in various workshops and tireless dedication to the program, they are able to assist with the teaching and evaluation of clinical skills and proficiencies required for each of the students assigned to them, as well as the professional development and maturation of each and every student.